 If you are a guest at a dinner party or other gathering, consider these tips to keep your night healthy, happy and safe:

 - Try starting your day with a small meal that includes whole grains, fruit, vegetables and some type of lean protein.
-Skipping meals before the event may tempt some people to overeat later.
+Skipping meals before the event may lead some people to overeat later.

 - Socialize and settle into the festivities before seeking out the buffet.

-- Savor foods you truly enjoy and pass up on those that don't really interest you.
+- Savor foods you truly enjoy and pass on those that don't really interest you.

 - Move your socializing away from the buffet tables or appetizer trays.
 This will minimize the unconscious nibbling.

 When it comes to alcohol, satisfy your thirst by drinking water first.
 If you are of legal age and choose to drink, moderate alcohol consumption is defined as up to one drink per day for women and up to two drinks for men.